-There have been a lot of great posts that have been written on this topic, including Adam Melson’s post on Link Opportunities Using Just Your Logo, Jason Stinnett’s post on how to use Google’s Search by Image for Link Building, or Geoff Kenyon’s detailed guide to finding sites that don’t link.
+There have been a lot of great posts that have been written on this topic, including Adam Melson’s post on Link Opportunities Using Just Your Logo (no longer live), Jason Stinnett’s post on how to use Google’s Search by Image for Link Building, or Geoff Kenyon’s detailed guide to finding sites that don’t link.

 Quirky Job Ad